appbaseio/Docs/src/v3.0/rest/api-reference.md

 ### Search Documents by property(ies)

-Search documents by one or more document properties. *Returns* an array of documents that match the search criteria.
-The ``~search`` endpoint uses ElasticSearch directly.
-For more details, see what more can be done with this [endpoint](http://docs.appbase.io/#/v3.0/search/use-cases).
+Search documents by one or more document properties. *Returns* a JSON body matching the **ElasticSearch response format**.
+The matching search results are inside the ``hits.hits`` field as an array of documents.
+For more details, see other queries that can be done with this [endpoint](http://docs.appbase.io/#/v3.0/search/use-cases), including fuzzy search, numeric-range, geospatial and aggregation queries.

 > **Example Request**
 ```curl